 Charleston Aqua Park, Charleston, SC: This obstacle course at Trophy Lakes is just one of the fun water activities at the lake.

-Splash pads in our area usually open on Memorial Day weekend unless otherwise noted.
+Splash pads in our area are usually open by Memorial Day weekend unless otherwise noted.

 Splash Pads in Greenville County